Wildlife Crime Technology Project

 Field technicians at Mara Conservancy installing mobile FLIR camera unit.

 Often equipped with little more than flashlights, government and community rangers have virtually no chance of intercepting them.
 But what if park rangers could see in the dark?
 Seeking to find a technology that can help rangers ‘see’ at night, the WCTP identified thermal cameras—made by FLIR —as a viable solution.
 Initial pilots were conducted in 2015 to 2016 in Kenya at Lake Nakuru National Park and the Masaai Mara National Reserve, and were successful; the technology has completely changed the way rangers operate at night.
-Since installing the FLIR cameras in 2016, the section of Lake Nakuru they monitor has not had any rhinos poached over the past 6 years.
+Since installing the FLIR cameras in 2016, Lake Nakuru has not had any rhinos poached.

 In Kenya’s 580-square-mile Maasai Mara National Reserve, long-range thermal cameras mounted on patrol vehicles in combination with FLIR Scout handheld scopes allowed Mara Conservancy rangers to set up mobile outposts where suspected poachers may appear.
-Since 2016, Mara Conservancy rangers have apprehended more than 300 poachers with the help of this technology and a majority of nighttime arrests now involve the use of FLIR technology.
+Since 2016, Mara Conservancy rangers have apprehended hundreds of poachers a year with the help of this technology and a majority of nighttime arrests now involve the use of FLIR technology.

 Expanding protection for Kenya's wildlife

-The success of the pilots in Lake Nakuru and the Maasai Mara led to Kifaru Rising (in Kiswahili, Kifaru means ‘rhino’), a project launched in January 2019 as the next step in the game changing partnership between WWF and FLIR to eliminate poaching and improve ranger safety in 11 of Kenya’s highest-priority wildlife reserves by 2022.
+The success of the pilots in Lake Nakuru and the Maasai Mara led to Kifaru Rising (in Kiswahili, Kifaru means ‘rhino’), a project launched in January 2019 as the next step in the game changing partnership between WWF and FLIR, with funding support from US Department of State’s Bureau of International Narcotics and Law Enforcement (INL), to eliminate poaching and improve ranger safety in 11 of Kenya’s highest-priority wildlife reserves by 2022.
 Collectively, these areas contain more than 80% of Kenya’s rhinos—including critically endangered black rhinos.
 Identified by the Kenya Wildlife Service as highest-risk for poaching, these sites are also home to African elephants and other threatened wildlife.

-Over the course of 2019 and early 2020, significant infrastructure, solar power, and Cisco communication and networking equipment were set up to support the installation of long range thermal FLIR cameras along the perimeter of the park in Ol Pejeta Conservancy, home to the largest population of black rhinos in east Africa, and one of the first sites for the Kifaru Rising program.
+Over the course of 2019 and early 2020, significant infrastructure, solar power, and Cisco communication and networking equipment were set up to support the installation of long range thermal FLIR cameras along the perimeter of the park in Ol Pejeta Conservancy, home to the last remaining Northern white rhino population in Africa, and one of the first sites for the Kifaru Rising program.

 Night shot of men in camoflauge uniforms sitting down and looking through night vision binoculars